dinesh-i/CarND-Advanced-Lane-Lines/README.md

 :-------------------------:|:------------------------:|:-------------------------:|:-------------------------:
 ![alt text][image8]       |  ![alt text][image13]    |![alt text][image11]       |  ![alt text][image7]    |

-I found that S channel was promising to detect lanes in most of the cases whereas magnitude and direction images were noisy in most of the cases.
+I found that S channel was promising to detect lanes in most of the cases whereas direction images were noisy in most of the cases.
 After trying out different combinations, I skipped magnitude & direction and used the following code to derive the combination of color and gradient thresholds:

     | combined[((gradx == 1) & (grady == 1)) | ((saturation_binary == 1) & (hue_binary == 1))] = 1 |

 #### Apply sliding window search, fit a polynomial and highlight the lanes
 I applied sliding window search(Refer the method sliding_window_search in cell#9) to identify the lanes.
-Generated a histogram of the binary thresholded image and used the following values for the sliding window search: number of windows = 9
+Generated a histogram of the binary thresholded image and used the following values for the sliding window search:
+- number of windows = 9
-Min no.of pixels to recenter window = 50
+- Min no.of pixels to recenter window = 50
-Width of the window = 100
+- Width of the window = 100

 Once the left and right line pixels are identified, I applied second order polynomial function using np.polyfit function.